 Winter Creeper is a trailing evergreen that calls Christmas to mind.
 The spreading habit of the plant make it an excellent ground cover and great for erosion control.
 It can also be grown vertically up buildings or along trellises.
 The glossy green leaves are oval-shaped and brighten the drab days of winter wonderfully.
 The plant spreads quickly to fill in bare areas and provide a lush blanket of green growth.
 In fall, the leaves turn a beautiful burgundy or purple color.

 The Winter Creeper is a fast grower and gets its name because it can creep along the ground.
 The roots are shallow and can grasp hold to anything in its path.
 If this plant gets out of control because it can take over anything in its way they can become invasive and take over other plants.
 These leaves are small and can only grow to around an inch across.
 These plants are easy growers and great for beginners.

 Winter Creeper is considered an evergreen shrub.

 Winter Creeper will grow fast and will take over an area so it will need to be managed and trained on where it needs to grow.
 This plant is low-maintenance and easy to grow.
-The vine will thrive in all light conditions making it an excellent ground cover to provide a cohesive look to your landscaping theme.
-Small flowers and orange berries add to its year round interest.
+The vine will thrive in all light conditions making it an excellent ground cover to provide a cohesive look at your landscaping theme.
+Small flowers and orange berries add to its year-round interest.

 Winter Creeper Vine